Spoon University Logo

-Amy's, pioneers of better-for-you freezer and pantry options, opened its first drive-thru cafè two years ago in California.
-But recently, the company made headlines with its announcement of expanding its drive-thru to a nation-wide franchise, taking on fast food empires like McDonald's.
+Amy’s, pioneers of better-for-you freezer and pantry options, opened its first drive-thru cafè two years ago in California.
+But recently, the company made headlines with its announcement to expand its drive thru into a nation-wide franchise, taking on fast food empires like McDonald’s.

 The cafe offers breakfast, lunch, dinner, dessert, and beverages, including coffee drinks and fresh squeezed OJ.

-As someone with a master's in human nutrition (who also got a hold of Amy's nutritional information), I thought it might be interesting to do a comparison of the nutritional stats of Amy's to see how it stacked up to those of major fast food chains.
+So as someone with my master’s in human nutrition, I thought a comparison of the nutritional stats of Amy’s stacked up next to those of major fast food chains.

-Some of the comparisons may surprise you, but keep in mind health is not measured by calorie counts alone, and the ingredients matter.
-All foods can be part of a good-for-you diet, but filling up on whole, plant-based foods is definitely a solid choice if you're looking to improve your healthy eating game.
+Some of the comparisons may surprise you, but keep in mind health is not equated to calorie counts, and the ingredients matter.
+All foods can be part of a good-for-you diet, but filling up on whole, plant-based foods is definitely a solid choice if you’re looking to improve your healthy eating game.

 1. Amy’s “The Amy” Burger vs. McDonald’s Big Mac